-Under normal circumstances prescribed oral medication and oral over-the-counter medication should be dispensed before and/or after school hours under supervision of the parent or guardian.
-Oral medications are administered by mouth either by swallowing or by inhaling including through a mask that covers the mouth or mouth and nose.
-If a student must receive prescribed or over-the-counter non-prescribed oral or topical medication, eye drops or ear drops ("medications") from an authorized staff member, the parent must submit a written authorization accompanied by a written request from a licensed health professional prescribing within the scope of his or her prescriptive authority.
+Under normal circumstances prescribed and over the counter medication should be dispensed before and/or after school hours under supervision of the parent or guardian.
+If a student must receive prescribed over-the-counter or topical medication, eye drops or ear drops ("medications") from an authorized staff member, the parent must submit a written authorization accompanied by a written request from a licensed health professional prescribing within the scope of his or her prescriptive authority.
 Oral medications are administered by mouth either by swallowing or by inhaling, including through a mask that covers the mouth or mouth and nose.
 If the medication will be administered for more than fifteen consecutive days, the health professional must also provide written, current and unexpired instructions for the administration of the medication.

-The superintendent will establish procedures for:
+The superintendent shall establish procedures for:

-- Delegating, tPraining and supervision of staff members in the administration of prescribed or non-prescribed oral medication to students by a physician or registered nurse; - B. Designating staff members who may administer prescribed or non-prescribed oral medication to students; - C. Obtaining signed and dated parental and health professional requests for the dispensing of prescribed or non-prescribed oral medications, including instructions from the health professional if the medication is to be given for more than fifteen (15) days; - D. Storing prescribed or non-prescribed medication in a locked or limited access facility; - E. Maintaining records pertaining to the administration of prescribed or non-prescribed oral medication; and - F. Permitting, under limited circumstances, students to carry and self-administer medications necessary to their attendance at school.
+- A. Delegating, training and supervision of staff members in the administration of prescribed or non-prescribed medication to students by a physician or registered nurse; - B. Designating staff members who may administer prescribed or non-prescribed medication to students; - C. Obtaining signed and dated parental and health professional requests for the dispensing of prescribed or non-prescribed medications, including instructions from the health professional if the medication is to be given for more than fifteen (15) days; - D. Storing prescribed or non-prescribed medication in a locked or limited access facility; and - E. Maintaining records pertaining to the administration of prescribed or non-prescribed oral medication. - F. Permitting, under limited circumstances, students to carry and self-administer medications necessary to their attendance at school.